 Poetry that nostalgically recounts a Germanic pre-history of heroic deeds and epic struggle is often 'overlaid with Christian sentiment', and that which treats 'purely Christian themes contain[s] every now and again traces of an earlier philosophy not forgotten' (Baugh and Cable, 2002: 69).
 Despite such thematic overlap, however, certain broad categorizations are possible (ibid: 74-5).
 Surviving Anglo-Saxon poetry ranges across the treatment of mythic, heroic and ecclesiastic subjects, sometimes merging themes of all three (Singh: 73).

-'Heroic' poetry Historical, To religious poems we refer to The includes such poems biographical poems Dream of the Rood ('Cross'), Christ as Beowulf, Deor, The are: The Battle of and Judith; Christian allegorical Fight at Finnsburh, Brunanburh and The compositions such as The Phoenix, Waldere and Widsith.
-Battle of Maldon.
-The Panther, The Whale.
+To religious poems we refer to The Dream of the Rood ('Cross'), Christ and Judith; Christian allegorical compositions such as The Phoenix, The Panther, The Whale.